ToJen/quantum-connect-four/README.md

 ![screenshot](./assets/gameplay.png)

 ## Math Behind It
 To collapse n-pairs of superposed pieces all at once, we first map a qubit to each pair of superposed pieces.
 Then we create a equally weighted superposition of all 2^n states by applying Hadamard gates to every qubit.
-He then measure the state and collapse the game board accordingly.
+We then measure the state and collapse the game board accordingly.
+The plots below are from a 3-qubit example of our circuit, performed on the qasm_simulator of the Aer package.
 #### Gate
 ![quantum ciruit](./assets/equation.png)
 <br/>